 4.4 Changes

 Program Member will not allow or cause any EBS Equipment to be rearranged, moved, modified, repaired, interconnected (other than as specified in the applicable Interconnection Order) or relocated without the prior written consent of EBS.
-Upon a written notice from Program Member to EBS that Program Member desires to reconfigure or otherwise modify a Facility, Program Member and EBS will work together in good faith to arrange for EBS to move the EBS Equipment and to minimize any disruption in access to that may be caused by such changes in location or configuration.
+Upon a written notice from Program Member to EBS that Program Member desires to reconfigure or otherwise modify a Facility, Program Member and EBS will work together in good faith to arrange for EBS to move the EBS Equipment and to minimize any disruption in access to that may b caused by such changes in location or configuration.

 4.5 Removal of EBS Equipment